SanjayYadav90/NewsApp/README.md

-# Ionic 2 Conference Application
+# geeta-kavita (IO-2) Application

-This is purely a demo of Ionic 2 with TypeScript.
-It is still in development.
+This is purely a news application with TypeScript.

 ## Important!